Our interview with the late catcher

 Vic’s final professional season was 1969.
 He was traded to the Philadelphia Phillies and saw action in 13 games that season.

-In his MLB career, Vic appeared in 205 games, collected 99 hits, 4 home runs, maintained a .988 fielding percentage behind the plate, and threw out 36 base runners (42%).
+In his MLB career, Vic appeared in 205 games, collected 99 hits, 4 home runs and 38 RBIs.
+Behind the plate, he maintained a .988 fielding percentage and he threw out 36 base runners, for a strong 42% career caught stealing percentage.

-Vic is a former big league catcher with nearly 1,000 innings of MLB playing time under his belt.
-He has been a teammate of tons of MLB Hall of Famers – men such as Ernie Banks, Billy Williams, Ron Santo, Frank Robinson, Brooks Robinson, Luis Aparicio, and Jim Palmer.
+Vic Roznovsky was a former big league catcher with nearly 1,000 innings of MLB playing time under his belt.
+He was a teammate of tons of MLB Hall of Famers – men such as Ernie Banks, Billy Williams, Ron Santo, Frank Robinson, Brooks Robinson, Luis Aparicio, and Jim Palmer.

-I wrote Vic a while back looking to get his input on my normal questions for pro catchers.
+I wrote Vic in 2018 looking to get his input on my normal questions for pro catchers.
 He kindly autographed a 1968 Topps card and responded to my questions, as shown below.

 Like all the others in the Pro Perspective series, I was eager to share Vic's input with readers in the hope that his responses will help catchers that want to improve their game.